 UnitedHealthcare Can Sue Over Medicare Advantage Overpayment Rule

-Posted by PKSD Law Firm on Apr 12, 2017 in Uncategorized
+Posted by PKSD Law Firm on April 12, 2017 in Medical Negligence

 A U.S. District of Columbia Court ruled that UnitedHealthcare can sue the Centers for Medicare and Medicaid Services (CMS) over a 2014 ruling that made Medicare Advantage overpayments a violation of the False Claims Act.